rikhuijzer/tools/chapters/preface.md

 Artificial intelligence (AI) is lauded by many as the fourth industrial revolution.
 It promises to make better decisions and can automate more work.
-One of the largest countries in the world is spending massive resources on autonomous driving, urban congition, medical imaging, voice intelligence, visual computing, marketing intelligence, video perception, intelligent supply chains, image perception, smart education, smart homes and many more [@wu2020towards].
+One of the largest countries in the world is spending massive resources on autonomous driving, urban cognition, medical imaging, voice intelligence, visual computing, marketing intelligence, video perception, intelligent supply chains, image perception, smart education, smart homes and many more [@wu2020towards].
 In this sense, we live in exciting times.
-However, there is a common held belief that these automated analyses, machine learning, neural networks and artificial intelligence can only be achieved by large contries, or companies like DeepMind, OpenAI, Microsoft, Netflix and Amazon.
+However, there is a common held belief that these automated analyses, machine learning, neural networks and artificial intelligence can only be achieved by large countries, or companies like DeepMind, OpenAI, Microsoft, Netflix and Amazon.
 This is false.
 Basically, what we call artificial intelligence is just machine learning [@jordan2019artificial] which is basically statistics.
 Here, it is statistics being applied by software engineers.
 The benefit of software engineerings is that they are used to managing complexity with tools.
 So, for software engineers it doesn't matter they work on the newest maching learning systems or more traditional systems.
-In both cases, the work is quite similiar.
+In both cases, the work is quite similar.

 There have been failures with AI software, such as Microsoft's chatbot learning offensive language or Apple's Face ID being broken by hackers [@greenberg2017hackers].
 Still, it is mostly success stories about beating the world champion in Go matches [@deepmind2020alphago], predicting the stock market, selling more products with better recommendations.
-The success comes from the scaling capabilties.
+The success comes from the scaling capabilities.
 Once the software is correct, it can be scaled to millions of users or base analysis results on petabytes of data.

 However, software engineering isn't part of the typical scientist's skillset.